SoftwareOne–Crayon Shows What’s Possible in Swiss M&A

 For now, optimism is cautious but palpable.
 Deal pacing may be uneven today, but most expect steady transaction activity in the back half of the year.

-“Investors are still looking for good opportunities, and what surprised me at this event over the past couple of days is how pervasive that sentiment is,” said Raphael Bejarano, Co-Head of Global Investment Banking at Jefferies.
+“Investors are still looking for good opportunities, and what surprised me at this event over the past couple of days is how pervasive that sentiment is,” said Raphael Bejarano, Global Head of Investment Banking and Capital Markets at Jefferies.
 “Despite all the background noise, investors are here.
 They’re focused on finding the best companies, understanding them, and identifying angles through which to invest.”

 Secondaries Get a Second Wind